 - Shop at the right time.
 If you live in a college town, you may have a better chance at negotiating the rent over the summer when students are gone.

 - Check the ads online to see if a company is posting more often and at different rates to see how low you may be able to negotiate it.

 Try Private Rentals

 - Be sure to read the contract carefully and to inspect the property carefully before you sign the lease.
-This can protect you from other issues in the future.
+It can protect you from other issues in the future.